rGunti/QuickExplain/other-topics/electric-cars/README.md

 Tesla's are great, but expensive and too easy.
 A.k.a.: No Tesla in this presentation!

 ## ⚠️ **Opinions ahead!** (_duh!_)
+_Opinions expressed are solely my own and do not express the views or opinions of my employer._

 ---